pengelana/VTL/README.md

 1. Arrive early to [Changi](https://www.changiairport.com/en/maps.html#18.5/1.3550017/103.9885069/-67) Terminal 3, estimate 3-3.5 hours before flight.
 2. Expect to be in the queue, preparing a hard copy of Vaccine Certificate and **NEGATIVE** Pre-departure COVID-19 PCR test to be checked by Airline staff.
-3. The Immigration officer will ask to remove the mask to verify the Passport photo and passenger face.
+3. The Immigration officer will ask to remove mask to verify the Passport photo and passenger face.
 4. Arrive at the departure gate early, drink enough water.
-5. Once again the airline staff will ask to remove the mask to verify the Passport photo and passenger face.
+5. Once again the airline staff will ask to remove mask to verify the Passport photo and passenger face.
-6. **NOTE:** It is better not to wear an N95 mask before final check, otherwise it will be difficult to remove the mask and wear it again.📌
+6. **NOTE:** It is better not to wear an N95 mask before final check, otherwise it will be difficult to remove mask and wear it again.📌
 7. **NOTE:** Wear an N95 mask after Final check by Airline staff.📌
 8. Boarding to the plane and ready to go, Bon Voyage!
 9. Flight will take between 1.5-2 hours.
 10. Arrived in Indonesia, [CGK Terminal 3](https://www.jakarta-airport.com/terminal-3.php).
 11. **NOTE:** Locate a toilet inside [CGK Terminal 3](https://www.jakarta-airport.com/terminal-3.php) Arrival Hall, clear the bladder, there is no toilet after Customs clearance. ⚠️
 12. Follow instruction for Vaccine check, on-arrival COVID-19 PCR, Immigration clearance, baggage pickup, Customs clearance.
-13. Each person will be asked to remove the mask again to compare with the Passport photo upon arrival.
+13. Each person will be asked to remove mask again to compare with the Passport photo upon arrival.
 14. Look for the Hotel assistant and wait around 1.5-2.5 hours for **NEGATIVE** COVID-19 PCR result.
 15. Once the COVID-19 PCR result is received with **NEGATIVE** result, Hotel transport will send to the Hotel for quarantine.